-You can disable the ability for an email recipient to forward a message in Microsoft Outlook 2016 or 2013 using these steps.
+You can disable the ability for an email recipient to forward a message in Microsoft Outlook using these steps.

 Note: This feature only works well in enterprise environments that use a Microsoft Exchange Server.
 Recipients who receive your message via other services like Yahoo! or Gmail will still be able to forward your message.

 - Select the “New Email” button to begin composing your message.

 - Select the “Options” tab.

 - If you haven’t used this feature before, you may have an option to choose “Connect to Rights Management Servers and get templates“.
 Choose this option.

 - Once the templates are installed, you should be able to select “Permissions” > “Do Not Forward“.

 - Complete your message, then send it.
 Recipients will have the Forward option disabled on the email.

 If you’re a system administrator who needs to enable this capability, you can follow these steps: